honors + affiliations

 - Serving as lead counsel in the successful representation of two hospitals in a large healthcare system to settle a qui tam investigation, for considerably less than the government was seeking, and with no CIA, a national qui tam investigation of Medicare inpatient short stays for kyphoplasty (a surgical spine procedure).

 - Representing numerous hospices and home health agencies in connection with DOJ investigations, OIG self-disclosures, ZPIC audits, and related overpayment appeals.

-- Advising various private equity sponsors and other companies to build chain healthcare provider organizations, including in pain management, dialysis, vision care, hyperbaric oxygen and wound care, sleep lab, and continence care sectors.
+- Advising various private equity sponsors and other companies to build chain healthcare provider organizations, including in pain management, vision care, hyperbaric oxygen and wound care, sleep lab, and telehealth sectors.

-- Advising a number of retail, specialty, and institutional pharmacies to resolve state and federal investigations and self-disclosures involving employment of excluded persons.
+- Advising a number of retail, specialty, and institutional pharmacies to resolve state and federal investigations and self-disclosures involving billing matters and employment of excluded persons.

 - Lead counsel to a not-for-profit hospital on CMS Physician Self-Referral Protocol disclosure (Stark Law).

 - Securing summary judgment dismissal of major False Claims Act lawsuit following intervention by U.S. Department of Justice, for durable medical equipment supplier of a wound care mattress overlays, following extensive discovery.
 Decision upheld on appeal to the U.S. Court of Appeals for the Fifth Circuit.
 (U.S. ex rel.
 Carter v.
 Medica-Rents)

 - Defending physicians and other individuals, including healthcare executives, on OIG exclusion matters.